geanders/weathermetrics/README.md

 #> 7 2000-06-24           16        11 60.8 51.8
 ```

-As a second example, the `norfolk` dataset includes temperature (`norfolk$TemperatureF`) and dew point temperature (`norfolk$TemperatureF`) in degrees Fahrenheit in Norfolk, VA, for the week of March 12, 2006.
+As a second example, the `norfolk` data set includes temperature (`norfolk$TemperatureF`) and dew point temperature (`norfolk$TemperatureF`) in degrees Fahrenheit in Norfolk, VA, for the week of March 12, 2006.

 To calculate temperature and dew point temperature in degrees Celsius, use the `fahrenheit.to.celsius` function: